reactive-python/reactpy-django/docs/how-to-use/index.md

-## Create a Django Project and App
+## Create a Django project and app

 We are going to assume you've [created a basic **Django project**](https://docs.djangoproject.com/en/dev/intro/tutorial01/) before, which also involves creating/installing at least one **Django app**.
 If not, check out this [9 minute video tutorial](https://www.youtube.com/watch?v=ZsJRXS_vrw0) created by _IDG TECHtalk_.